Celmad/ScotSKI/README.md

 # ScotSKI
-Student unit website First Year
+Student unit website First Year: http://webdev.edinburghcollege.ac.uk/~HNDMALAMINOS/ScotSKI/

 ScotSKI is the first website that we had to do individually for the HND Web Development Year 1 (First semester).